teuk/mediabot_v3/README.md

 This section is intentionally explicit.
 It is meant to help someone install a clean Mediabot test instance on Debian 13 without guessing every Linux step.

-The examples assume this project directory:
+The examples assume this final project directory:

 ```text
 /home/mediabot/mediabot_v3